amelia-rajaram/PowerBI-Excel-Sales-Dashboard/README.md

 ## Project Overview

 This project involves the comprehensive analysis and forecasting of sales data using Excel and Power BI.
-The dataset consists of 10,000 records of sales transactions, which were cleaned and processed to ensure accuracy.
+The dataset consists of sales transactions cleaned and processed to ensure accuracy.
 The analysis includes identifying trends and forecasting sales for the upcoming year.

 ## Data Cleaning and Processing